10 Best One Actor Movies of All Time

 5. The Human Voice (1966)

 Ingrid Bergman.
 She was one of the greatest actresses of all time, and her talent did not lie in her beauty alone.
-She possessed the ambience to captivate audiences with her mere presence and used this quality flawlessly in this adaptation of Jean Cocteau’s ‘The Human Voice’.
+She possessed the ambiance to captivate audiences with her mere presence and used this quality flawlessly in this adaptation of Jean Cocteau’s ‘The Human Voice.’
 Bergman plays a woman conversing on the phone with her lover who’s about to marry another girl.
-I believe her performance is as good as the one in ‘Autumn Sonata’, which is considered to be her magnum opus.
+I believe her performance is as good as the one in ‘Autumn Sonata’, considered her magnum opus.
 Her emotional range in every sentence she utters, skipping from one to the other after every syllable is simply stunning to watch.
-This was a small scale project and maybe difficult to find, but if you do lay hands on it, do not think twice!
+This was a small-scale project and may be difficult to find, but if you do lay hands on it, do not think twice!

 Read More: Best Hollywood Directors of All Time